 1. Economic boycott: stop flying.
 I believe this is the most important weapon in our arsenal.
 And I believe the country is nowhere near ready to do it en masse.
 But you have to start somewhere.

 First of all, I repeat what I’ve said a hundred times: I know that not everyone can stop flying.
 Some people are forced to fly for work.
-Some people are forced to fly for medical procedures.
+Some people are forced to fly for family emergencies or medical procedures.
 Those people are between a rock and a hard place, and I sympathize with them.
 But they aren’t the majority.
 They are a significant population, but they aren’t the majority of people who fly.
 There are many millions of people who don’t have to fly but who choose to.
 If those people who can choose not to fly would do so, we’d bring the airlines to their knees.
 A few months max.
 Then things would change.
 After 9/11, the airlines were hurting in just 10 days.

 As I’ve written before, the airlines aren’t blameless.
 The airlines are complicit in the TSA’s abuse.
 If the airlines lost money, you can bet they’d scream bloody murder.
 That’s what they did with the liquids ban in 2006.
 The reason you bring on those little 3 oz. bottles today in a Magic See-Through Explosive-Proof Plastic Baggie has nothing to do with security; it has to do with economics.